Swapnil-ingle/Swapnil-ingle.github.io/Ass2.md

 > ### Approach 1.0

 The First obvious approach would be to
-1. Take a dictionary like data type(Hashmap).
+1. Take a dictionary-like data type(Hashmap).
 2. Read file char by char until a *Space* is found.
 3. Add newly found word into the data-type with value as *previous+1*.
 4. Repeat!